 We all have harmful bacteria in our mouths at any given time, but when these bacteria are left unchecked, they begin to multiply and cause problems.
 Smoking allows these harmful bacteria to flourish and get out of control, causing gum disease.
 Stages of gum disease include:

-- Gingivitis: this is the early stage of gum disease, in which inflammation affects only the gingiva.
+- Gingivitis: this is the beginning of gum disease, in which inflammation affects only the gingiva.
 Bleeding occurs when you brush your teeth or floss because the gums are irritated.
-Find out what bacteria cause gingivitis.
+Learn more about what bacteria cause gingivitis.

 How Smoking and Gum Disease Are Linked?

 Smoking has been linked to gum disease for years.
 It’s one of the most common risk factors for the condition, and smokers are more likely to develop it than nonsmokers.

 When you inhale smoke, the chemicals in cigarettes irritate your mouth tissues.
 Also, smoking can cause dry mouth, which can make it hard for you to fight gum disease since saliva helps wash away food particles and neutralize bacterial acids.
 A dry mouth allows bacteria in your mouth to grow in number much faster than normal, which increases the risk of tooth decay and gum disease.